krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 •	Warning: Some people have reported multiple data losses on this machine.
 I suggest using time-machine whenever possible!
 •	If you want to save the settings of the display brightness: downgrade to clover 3899, in the never versions the nvram restore is broken.
 •	4K Touchscreen only: Multitouch can be achieved with the driver from touch-base.com, but it's not open source - costs > 100 $
+•	if you get "Model Name: Apple device" - then you've not booted with the cloverx64.efi.
+Update your EFI.
+See `Additional/Setup-Bootmanager.jpg` how to configure to boot from it
 •	Not a bug: if you REALLY want to use the 4K Display natively and disable the Retina Mode (max 1920x1080), google it or see: http://www.everymac.com/systems/apple/macbook_pro/macbook-pro-retina-display-faq/macbook-pro-retina-display-hack-to-run-native-resolution.html
 ## Tutorial Updates
 •	4.
 February 2017: Dell SMBIOS Truncation workaround added